chat icon

 Remote Locations

-A leading cause of poor cellular reception simply results from the distance between a facility and the nearest cell tower or network elements.
+A leading cause of poor cellular reception is simply the result of the distance between a facility and the nearest cell tower or network elements.
 This is a particular problem for 5G, since its high-frequency transmissions have shorter ranges and as yet lack the infrastructure needed for consistent coverage outside certain urban areas.
-It can still be a problem for 4G LTE signals, too.
+It can still be a problem for 4G LTE signals, as well.

-Plenty of types of government facilities are, for one reason or another, located in remote areas.
-Sometimes they’re simply offices built to serve isolated rural areas.
-Research facilities may need to operate in regions that are otherwise largely wilderness.
-Correctional facilities from local jails to federal prisons can often be found at physically remote sites.
+Many government facilities are, for one reason or another, located in remote areas.
+Sometimes they’re offices built to serve isolated rural areas or research facilities that operate in less developed locations.
+Correctional facilities, for example, can often be found at physically remote sites.
 In all these cases, wireless service can suffer.

 How Passive DAS Compensates for Poor Cell Signal

-Passive DAS, also called cellular repeater systems, are a sophisticated technology that operates according to a relatively simple principle.
+DAS (distributed antenna systems), also called cellular repeater systems, are a sophisticated technology that operate according to a relatively simple principle.
 These systems consist of:

-Expertly-crafted and installed passive DAS can enhance cell signal by up to 32 times.
-So long as it has an external signal to work with, this means that signal repeaters can compensate for most of the problems that degrade cellular reception in a government building.
+Well-crafted and properly installed DAS solutions can enhance cell signal by up to 32 times — as long as it has an external signal to work with.
+This means that signal repeaters can compensate for most of the problems that degrade cellular reception in a government building.

 The overall result is fewer dropped calls, better voice quality, uninterrupted texts, faster data speeds, improved audio and video streaming, and greater hotspot capability.
-A government building with enhanced cellular coverage is going to be a more consistently connected and efficient environment.
+A government building with enhanced cellular coverage is a more consistently connected and efficient environment.

 Benefits of Cellular Repeaters in Government Buildings

-The overall improvement in cell service that passive DAS makes possible can make a real difference to key elements of the work of state and federal agencies.
+The overall improvement in cell service that DAS makes possible can make a real difference to the work of state and federal agencies.

 Connecting With the Public